zonemaster/zonemaster/docs/public/installation/prerequisites.md

 Ubuntu 24.04     | 5.38

-* Zonemaster requires Perl version 5.16 or higher.
+* Zonemaster technically requires Perl version 5.16 or higher, but has only been tested with the versions in the table above.
 * Zonemaster has been tested with the default version of Perl in the OSs as listed in the table above.
 * (*) Perl is included in the Docker image published on [Docker Hub].